diyscif/diyscif/scif-thesis.md

 on either side of the shielding.
 One antenna acts as a transmitting (TX) antenna and the other as a receiving (RX) antenna.
 The antennae are separated by a distance of 61 centimeters plus the wall thickness.
-The signal from the RX antenna is fed back into a reciver.
+The signal from the RX antenna is fed back into a reciever.
 Attenuation levels can then be read from a spectrum analyzer.
-Magnetic field, electronic field, and plane wave attenuations are then measured at various specified frequencies.
+Magnetic field, electronic field, and plane wave attenuation are then measured at various specified frequencies.
 Attenuation tests are performed around the entire door frame, air ducts, filters and through any accessible joint or penetration. [@nsa94-106]